-Keeping track of moods and symptoms might help a person understand what triggers a depressive episode.
+Keeping track of moods and symptoms may help a person understand what triggers a depressive episode.
 Spotting the signs of depression early on may help them avoid a full-blown depressive episode.

-Use a diary to log important events, changes to daily routines, and moods.
-Rate moods on a scale of 1 to 10 to help identify which events or activities cause specific responses.
-See a doctor if symptoms persist for 14 days or more.
+Individuals can use a diary to log important events, changes to daily routines, and moods.
+They can consider rating moods on a scale of 1–10 to help identify which events or activities cause specific responses.
+People should consult a doctor if symptoms persist for

 2. Stay calm

-Instead, focus on staying calm.
-Remember that depression is treatable and the feelings will not last forever.
+Instead, individuals can try to focus on staying calm.
+Remember that depression is treatable, and the feelings will not last forever.

-Anyone who has experienced depressive episodes before should remind themselves that they can overcome these feelings again.
+Anyone who has experienced depressive episodes before may wish to remind themselves that they can overcome these feelings again.
 They should focus on their strengths and on what they have learned from previous depressive episodes.

-Self-help techniques, such as meditation, mindfulness, and breathing exercises can help a person learn to look at problems in a different way and promote a sense of calmness.
-Self-help books and phone and online counseling courses are available.
+Self-help techniques, such as meditation, mindfulness, and breathing exercises, can help a person learn to look at problems in a different way and promote a sense of calmness.
+Self-help books and phone and online counseling courses are also available.

 3. Understand and accept depression

-Accepting that a depressive episode may occur from time to time might help people deal with it when it does.
-Remember, it is possible to manage symptoms with treatments, such as lifestyle changes, medication, and therapy.
+Accepting that a depressive episode may occur from time to time may help people deal with it when it does.
+It is important to remember that it is possible to manage symptoms with treatments, such as lifestyle changes, medication, and therapy.

 4. Separate yourself from the depression

-A person should remind themselves of all the other aspects of themselves.
+A person can also remind themselves of all their other aspects.
 They may also be a parent, sibling, friend, spouse, neighbor, and colleague.
 Each person has their own strengths, abilities, and positive qualities that make them who they are.

 5. Recognize the importance of self-care